 2. Chapter 7 and Chapter 13 cases require proof of household income for prior 6 months.

-3. Chapter 7 and Chapter 13 require federal and state tax returns for prior 2 Years.
+3. Chapter 7 and Chapter 13 require federal and state tax returns for the prior 2 Years.

-IRS Transcripts are not your tax returns.
+IRS Transcripts are your account record.
+The transcript is not your tax return.
 We need your income tax returns for the prior two years to file.
-Tax account transcripts are a requirement if you want to ensure you waited long enough to bankrupt income taxes.
+And you have to have filed for the previous four years.
+Tax account transcripts are required to ensure you waited long enough to bankrupt income taxes.
 We calculate whether you have waited long enough to make your tax obligation dischargeable.
 See our page on how to bankrupt income taxes.

 The Court requires you to file the prior four years of income taxes to file bankruptcy.
 But, you only supply the previous two years of tax returns to the Court.
 The trustee reviews your income tax return to look for income, expenses, assets, gifts, and transfers.